Jacques Laramie Chapter

 Click WREATHS for more information.

-Our chapter volunteers throughout the year.
-Pictured above are volunteers in October: Service To America Week.
+The Jacques Laramie Chapter conducts volunteer service projects throughout the year.
+Pictured are volunteers during Service To America Week.

-We promote History and Education with displays in the library.
+The chapter promotes history and education with displays in the library.